Human trafficking in Georgia (country): International response

-Youth trafficking and sex work
+Youth trafficking and sex work in 2012

-Street children in Georgia, are particularly susceptible to exploitation through means of trafficking.
-Whether it be through begging or theft by third parties, including their parents, this subcategory of the population is considered to be at risk.
-Children working in agriculture and in the informal urban economy are especially vulnerable to forced labor.
+In 2012, Street children in Georgia, were particularly susceptible to exploitation through means of trafficking.
+Whether it be through begging or theft by third parties, including their parents, this subcategory of the population was considered to be at risk.
+Children working in agriculture and in the informal urban economy were especially vulnerable to forced labor.

-Trafficking of children is a large concern within this area.
-Thousands of children living in the streets and in orphanages are trafficked annually.
-Some families experiencing economic hardship have been forced to separate, which has directly increased the number of children living on the streets in Georgia.
-This is a direct result of familial stress on the children, which often leads to youth feeling responsible to take on means of supporting the family in hard times, by then bringing in money through illegal means.
+Trafficking of children was a large concern within this area.
+Thousands of children living in the streets and in orphanages were trafficked annually.
+Some families experiencing economic hardship were forced to separate, which directly increased the number of children living on the streets in Georgia.
+This was a direct result of familial stress on the children, which often led to youth feeling responsible to take on means of supporting the family in hard times, by then bringing in money through illegal means.

-As a large portion of children, who are susceptible to be drawn into the realm of trafficking, are first noted as high-risk youth and street children, it is relevant to note that statistic that UNICEF estimated that 28.8 percent of children ages 5 to 14 years in Georgia were working in 1999.
-While the majority of working children work in family businesses, and in agriculture in rural areas, there are reports of significant numbers of children, some as young as 5 years old, engaged in begging or working on the streets.
-Children as young as 9 years old are found working in markets, sometimes at night, and involved in carrying or loading wares.
-Children also work in cafes, bistros, gas stations, and for street photographers.
-The relevance of these statistics annotate the sense that a majority of these working children are out in the community, as opposed to working within the safer confines of their homes.
-Having to go outside the home to work within the community at a young age plays a role in the risk of being a youth in this area.
-According to the UN Committee on the Rights of the Child, police violence against street children is a problem.
-In general, there is a lack of social safety services for children living on the street, with disabilities or from dysfunctional households.
+As a large portion of children, who were susceptible to be drawn into the realm of trafficking, were first noted as high-risk youth and street children, it was noted that UNICEF estimated that 28.8 percent of children ages 5 to 14 years in Georgia were working in 1999.
+While the majority of working children worked in family businesses, and in agriculture in rural areas, there were reports of significant numbers of children, some as young as 5 years old, engaged in begging or working on the streets.
+Children as young as 9 years old were found working in markets, sometimes at night, and involved in carrying or loading wares.
+Children also worked in cafes, bistros, gas stations, and for street photographers.
+The relevance of these statistics annotated the sense that a majority of these working children were out in the community, as opposed to working within the safer confines of their homes.
+Having to go outside the home to work within the community at a young age played a role in the risk of being a youth in this area.
+According to the UN Committee on the Rights of the Child, police violence against street children was a problem.
+In general, there was a lack of social safety services for children living on the street, with disabilities or from dysfunctional households.